ciroiriarte/ciroiriarte.github.io/_posts/2023-10-03-deploying-apstra-4.2.0-on-PVE.md

 Take into account that the script will fail if there are any uncommited changes or if devices are not reachable.
 Make sure the running state of the source environment is clean (no errores).

 {% highlight shell %}
-aos_import_state --ip-address apstra-os-02.ipa.sem.lab --username admin
+aos_import_state --ip-address apstra-os-02.ipa.<my TLD> --username admin
 {% endhighlight %}

 Note: